 They’re typically used in industrial applications associated with manufacturing valves, pumps, and motors.

 A thermal actuator is a type of non-electric motor.
-It’s equipped with thermal sensitive material that’s capable of producing linear motion in response to temperature changes.
+It’s equipped with thermal-sensitive material that’s capable of producing linear motion in response to temperature changes.
+Temperature changes can give rise to such tasks as releasing latches, operating switches, and opening or closing valves.

 A magnetic actuator is a device that uses microelectromechanical systems (MEMS) to convert an electric current into a mechanical output.

 A relay is an electrically operated switch.
 The majority of relays use electromagnets to mechanically operate a switch.
-However, other operating principles can also be used, for example, solid-state relays.
+However, other operating principles can also be used: for example, solid-state relays, which have no moving parts and rely purely on optical signals to trigger a change rather than a mechanical switch.

 It takes a relatively small amount of power to operate a relay coil.
-That being so, it can still be used to control motors, heaters, lamps, or AC circuits.
+However, it can still be used to control motors, heaters, lamps, or AC circuits.

 Read Our Other Resources